-In 2016, a retrospective analysis was published that reviewed data from 121 adults with migraine who were recommended either a migraine preventive medicine or medical marijuana by their physician.
-The study found that the frequency of migraine attacks decreased from 10.4 to 4.6 a month with the use of medical marijuana.
-The types of marijuana used varied, and many patients used more than one form and used it daily as a prevention strategy.
-Inhaled forms of marijuana were used most frequently as an acute strategy for migraine attacks and were reported to help ease migraine symptoms.1 The challenges with this study are the variations in the forms and dosages used of marijuana.
-It is impossible to know which form or dosage works best as a preventive or acute treatment, but the study provides interesting data to warrant further investigation.
+In 2016, a study reviewed past data from 121 adults with migraine who were recommended either a migraine preventive drug or medical marijuana by their doctor.
+The study found that migraine attacks decreased from 10.4 to 4.6 a month with the use of medical marijuana.
+The types of marijuana used varied.
+Plus, many patients used more than one form and used it daily as a prevention strategy.
+Inhaled forms of marijuana were used most often as an acute strategy for migraine attacks and were reported to help ease symptoms.2

-In a presentation to the Congress of the European Academy of Neurology in 2017, Italian researchers provided additional evidence on the use of cannabis for both prevention and acute treatment of migraine.
+In 2017, Italian researchers provided more evidence on the use of cannabis for both prevention and acute treatment of migraine.
 The researchers first studied the proper dose of cannabis.
-A group of 48 people with chronic migraine were given oral doses of medical marijuana with varying levels of THC and CBD.
-Investigators found that at an oral dose of 200mg, acute pain dropped by 55%.
-In phase two of the research, 79 chronic migraine sufferers were given either a daily dose of marijuana or amitriptyline (a common antidepressant used as a treatment for migraine).
-The participants were also able to use 200mg of marijuana for acute attacks.
-After three months, those who received marijuana had a 40.4% reduction in migraine attacks compared to 40.1% of those who received the antidepressant.
-Researchers also found that the medical marijuana used for acute treatment reduced pain intensity by 43.5%.
-The most common side effects were drowsiness and difficulty concentrating.
-In addition, many participants noted an improvement in stomach aches and musculoskeletal pain.2
+A group of 48 people with chronic migraine were given oral doses with different levels of THC and CBD.
+Investigators found that at an oral dose of 200 mg, acute pain dropped by 55 percent.
+In phase 2 of the research, 79 people living with chronic migraine were given either a daily dose of marijuana or amitriptyline (a common antidepressant used as a treatment for migraine).
+The participants were also able to use 200 mg of marijuana for acute attacks.4

 Side effects and other precautions